Decline of the Mughal Empire: Losses and consequences

 Nader Shah sitting upon the Peacock Throne after his victory at the Battle of Karnal.

 The Mughals suffered far heavier casualties than the Persians.
 Exact figures are uncertain as accounts of that period were prone to bombast.
 Various contemporary commentators estimated Mughal casualties being up to 30,000 men slain with most agreeing on a figure of around 20,000 and with Axworthy giving an estimate of roughly 10,000 Mughal soldiers killed.
 Nader himself claimed that his army slew 20,000.
 The number of Mughal officers slain amounted to a staggering 400.
 The Mughals had been defeated in part due to their outdated cannons.
 In addition, Indian elephants were an easy target for Persian artillery and Persian troops were more skilled with a musket.

 The city of Delhi was sacked for several days.
-An enormous fine of 20 million rupees was levied on the people of Delhi.
+A fine of 20 million rupees was levied on the people of Delhi.
 Muhammad Shah handed over the keys to the royal treasury, and lost the Peacock Throne, to Nader Shah, which thereafter served as a symbol of Persian imperial might.
 Amongst a treasure trove of other fabulous jewels, Nader also gained the Koh-i-Noor and Darya-i-Noor ("Mountain of Light" and "Sea of Light", respectively) diamonds; they are now part of the British and Iranian Crown Jewels, respectively.
 Nader and his Afsharid troops left Delhi in the beginning of May 1739, but before they left, he ceded back all territories to the east of the Indus, which he had overrun, to Muhammad Shah.